lmagyar/prim-sync/README.md

                                      replace invalid [] sftp chars in filenames with chars from pattern (1 or 2 chars long) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files gets cleaned up
-  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry --overwrite-destination            don't use temporary files and renaming for failsafe updates - you will definitely shoot yourself in the foot if you enable this
+  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot
   --ignore-locks                     ignore locks left over from previous run
 ```